 - The Ace: Generally presented as ludicrously competent in whatever he does.
 His X chapter is basically "hey, look how awesome Sub-Zero is!".

 - Always Second Best: To his brother, as a killer.
 Shang Tsung tells Kuai Liang he does not produce results like Bi-Han, to which he doesn't deny, but boasts how he maintains his integrity.

-- Asskicking Equals Authority: How he becomes leader of the Lin Kuei in the original continuity, as of MKX eventually becomes the leader in the current continuity too, when freed.
+- Asskicking Leads to Leadership: How he becomes leader of the Lin Kuei in the original continuity, as of MKX eventually becomes the leader in the current continuity too, when freed.

 - Amazing Technicolor Population: In Deception and Armageddon, his skin exhibits a gray shade while wearing his Cryomancer armor.